Congress OKs bill to aid computer chip firms, counter China

 “This affects every industry in the United States,” Morelle said.
 “Take, for example, General Motors announcing they have 95,000 automobiles awaiting chips.
 So, you want to increase the supply of goods to people and help bring down inflation?
 This is about increasing the supply of goods all over the United States in every single industry.”

 Some Republicans viewed passing the legislation as important for national security.
-Rep. Mike McCaul, the top Republican on the House Foreign Affairs Committee, said it was critical to protect semiconductor capacity in the U.S., which he said was too reliant on Taiwan for the most advanced chips.
+Rep. Michael McCaul, the top Republican on the House Foreign Affairs Committee, said it was critical to protect semiconductor capacity in the U.S. and that the country was too reliant on Taiwan for the most advanced chips.
 That could prove to be a major vulnerability should China try to take over the self-governing island that Beijing views as a breakaway province

 “I’ve got a unique insight in this.
 I get the classified briefing.
 Not all these members do,” McCaul said.
 “This is vitally important for our national security.”